 The palace is built on marble pillars, which are carved with exquisite motifs of leaves and flowers.
 The walls are plastered with lime mortar.

 At night, the illuminated palace with the Rajasthani architecture comprising domes, fountains and jharokhas gives it a fairy tale beauty.

 A unique water harvesting structure to collect rainwater in an underground cistern, with a storage capacity of 195,500 liters, exists in the precincts of the palace.

 In spite of this, the water supply was found to be inadequate and the palace was therefore abandoned.

 By Road: Sajjangarh Palace is located at a distance of 10 km from Udaipur city.
 One can easily reach here local taxi, bus or cab.

-By Air: Sajjangarh Palace can be reach through nearest Udaipur Airport which is well connected with regular domestic flights to Delhi, Kolkata, Mumbai, Ahmedabad, Jodhpur and Jaipur.
+By Air: Sajjangarh Palace can be reached through nearest Udaipur Airport which is well connected with regular domestic flights to Delhi, Kolkata, Mumbai, Ahmedabad, Jodhpur, and Jaipur.